tonkeeper/w5/Specification.md

 ### How can I deploy a plugin, install its code and send it a message in one go?

-You need two requests in your message body: first one installs the extension code, the second one sends raw message to your plugin address.
+You need to put two requests in your message body:
+1. add extension address,
+2. send a message to that address.

-### How does the wallet know which plugins it has installed?
+### Does the wallet grow with number of plugins?

-Extension contracts are designed in such way that each one checks that it was deployed by its proper wallet.
-For an example of this initialization pattern see how NFT items or jetton wallets do that.

-Your wallet can only trust the extension code that was audited to perform such authenticated initialization.
-Users are not supposed to install arbitrary extensions unknown to the user agent.
+Yes.
+We have considered constant-size schemes where the wallet only stores trusted extension code.
+However, extension authentication becomes combursome and expensive: plugin needs to transmit additional data and each request needs to recompute plugin’s address.
+We estimate that for the reasonably sized wallets (less than 100 plugins) authentication via the dictionary lookup would not exceed costs of indirect address authentication.

 ## Wallet ID